 Caught: The Prison State and the Lockdown of American Politics.
 Princeton University Press, 2015.

-Nomination Instructions: All nominated books must have a 2019 publication date and cannot be an edited collection.
-Nominations must be made in writing to the committee chair by the publisher, and all three committee members must receive a copy of the book from the publisher at their mailing addresses listed by April 1st in order to be eligible for consideration.
+Nomination Instructions: All nominated books must have a 2022 publication date and cannot be an edited collection.
+Nominations must be made in writing to the committee chair by the publisher, and all five committee members must receive a copy of the book from the publisher at their mailing addresses listed by April 1st in order to be eligible for consideration.